aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/README.md

 - AddEntityFeature: stores a value for a given attribute.
 The value is defined by the element of the rule given by the first argument, the attribute name is defined by the second argument (a string).
+The name can be can be followed by the type of the attribute separated by a colon.
+   Currently supported types are int, double and string (which is the default).
    Attribute names are not controlled.

 - NormalizeEntity: apply all the attributes stored in the created entity.